texttheater/bach/doc/book/src/why-bach.md

 # Why Bach?

-Bach is a general-purpose programming language designed in particular for writing “one-liners” tor text processing on the command line.
+Bach is a general-purpose programming language designed in particular for writing “one-liners” for text processing on the command line.
 It is designed to have the following properties:

-* **Concise.** One-liners must be quick to type, there is not much boiler plate.
+* **Concise.** One-liners are quick to type, there is not much boiler plate.
 * **Readable.** Bach programs consist mostly of English words.
 Bach makes minimal use of special characters.
 You can read a Bach program and get an idea of what it does even without being familiar with the language.